serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/components/serverless-components.gif">

-In previous posts, we’ve explored how to create a [static website](https://serverless.com/blog/how-to-create-landing-page-with-serverless-components/) and a [REST API](https://serverless.com/blog/how-create-rest-api-serverless-components/) with Serverless Components.
+In previous posts, we’ve explored how to [create a static website](https://serverless.com/blog/how-to-create-landing-page-with-serverless-components/) and a [REST API](https://serverless.com/blog/how-create-rest-api-serverless-components/) with Serverless Components.
 This post is going to build on top of that knowledge to create a dynamic website powered by a database.

 The example dynamic website we’re going to put together is a retail app.
 Just a simple eCommerce website that lists the products in your database via a REST API.

+## Getting started

+First, a quick overview of the Components we are using, and how you'll need to set up your environment.

-## Components we’re going to use
+### Components we’re going to use

-To assemble our dynamic site, we’re gonna use the following lower level components:
+To assemble our dynamic site, we’re gonna use the following lower-level components:

 - **static-website:** For the frontend logic of our application
-- **aws-lambda:** For the backend logic of our application.
+- **aws-lambda:** For the backend logic of our application
 - **aws-apigateway:** For the REST API endpoints
-- **aws-dynamodb:** For our products database.
+- **aws-dynamodb:** For our products database

-You can find all those components in our [registry](https://github.com/serverless/components/tree/master/registry).
+You can find all those components [in our registry](https://github.com/serverless/components/tree/master/registry).
 Overall, our entire app architecture looks like this:

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/retail-app-arch.png">

-## Before you start
+Ready to start?
+Let's go.

+### Install Serverless Components

 If you haven’t already, install Serverless Components with the following command:

 ```